-Great States has been in business since 1895 so you know you’re dealing with a trusted name in the industry.
-The Great States 415-16 is a very simple reel lawn mower, which is what we like about it.
+The great States has been in business since 1895 so you know you’re dealing with a trusted name in the industry.
+The Great States 415-16 is a very simple reel lawnmower, which is what we like about it.
 It’s durable and solid, and it does a very good job with the least amount of fuss.
-The 16-inch wide, five blade reel won’t need any sharpening for years, and it has a cutting height that can adjust from 0.5 inches up to 2-3/4 inches.
+The 16-inch wide, five-blade reel won’t need any sharpening for years, and it has a cutting height that can adjust from 0.5 inches up to 2-3/4 inches.
 The only negative as far as we’re concerned is that it’s not easy to adjust the blade; you need to use a screwdriver and socket wrench to take it apart and reset the height – if you plan on changing the cutting height often then we wouldn’t recommend this particular mower.

 We think the mower is a little heavy, weighing in at 25.4 pounds, so it’s not suited to everyone.
-Great States has a one-year warranty but they recommend you look after the mower with regular applications of WD-40 or some other lubricant to the blades, wheels and axle.
+The great States has a one-year warranty but they recommend you look after the mower with regular applications of WD-40 or some other lubricant to the blades, wheels, and axle.

 Brill 78371 Razorcut 38 15-Inch Reel Push Lawn Mower

 You might be surprised to see a Brill on our list.
-It’s not one of the first products that come to mind, especially given there are more ‘popular’ brands around like Scotts, Fiskars and Great States.
+It’s not one of the first products that come to mind, especially given there are more ‘popular’ brands around like Scotts, Fiskars, and the Great States.
 But the Brill Razorcut is a bit of an undiscovered diamond.

 This is an unexpected item to have on our list, but definitely worth taking a look at.
 It’s well-priced, hard-working, and solid – it won’t let you down.